 One way to easily get just the amount you need for small jobs is to use a bottle with a trigger sprayer (e.g., an empty Windex bottle.)
 Depending what kind of bottle you have, you might be able to take the spray top off the bottle it came with and use it to replace the original dishwashing liquid bottle cap — or you may need to transfer the liquid into the spray bottle.
 Either way, you’ll be able to use the spray trigger to get just the right amount for any job, small or large.
 One additional tip: you may need to dilute the dishwashing liquid with some water to make it spray more easily.
 Try it, and see how little dishwashing liquid you need to make those dishes sparkle and shine!

-Do you throw away cereal bags, a.k.a dry food inner liners, the bags inside boxes in which corn flakes and other breakfast cereals and crackers are packaged?
+Do you throw away cereal bags, a.k.a dry food inner liners, the bags inside boxes in which foods such as breakfast cereals and crackers are packaged?
 Those are high-quality bags.
 No reason to throw them away after just one use.
 When the cereal is gone, rinse the bag and place it somewhere to dry, making sure it’s wide open.
 Next time you need a bag for food storage, you’ve got one.
 I use them for storing bakery goods that come packed in flimsy cellophane.
 (I’m looking at you, Costco muffins.)

 If you want to re-use a cereal bag you need to do some work the first time you open the bag, which is this: You need to open it carefully, just breaking the seal at the top.
 I do this by grasping the bag on each side in the middle between the ends of the bag just below the seal and then I gently pull the seal apart from inside.
 This is a technique that needs to be taught to younger members of your household.
 In my house, if I don’t open them before my kids do, cereal bags usually look like they’ve been opened by bears during a campground raid.